 Among the 26 dead was Anne Marie Murphy, who taught Melissa in second grade.
 Madison Samoskevich remembered another victim, Victoria Soto, as her favorite teacher.

-Five days after the horrific events at the school, Melissa returned home for the holidays.
+Five days afterward, Melissa returned home for the holidays.
 After a semester in which she played some of her best hockey for one of the country's foremost hockey programs, she was happy to be with her family.
-In the wake of the shooting, she also found strength in returning to a community that was coming together in the face of tragedy.
+In the wake of the shooting, she found strength in returning to a community that was coming together in the face of tragedy.